JienWeng/FacePayMerchant/README.md

 ---

+## 📌 Problem Statement

+Current MSME payment methods are not seamless enough, especially in low-tech and high-traffic environments.

+- MSMEs struggle with onboarding to digital payment ecosystems.
+- QR and NFC payments require smartphones, apps, stable internet, and customer action.
+- Elderly, low-income users, or those with limited digital access are excluded.
+- Payment queues and transaction friction reduce efficiency.

+---

 ## 🔥 Why It’s Critical

 FacePay solves a pressing need for **secure, touchless, and frictionless payments** by enabling **on-device facial recognition** that is private by design.
 Built for **MSMEs**, it brings biometric payment tech to businesses of any size.